-- Dana Lema authored a column published in Medical Reference Services Quarterly titled “Meeting Nontraditional Medical Information Needs for the Unique Populations and Geographically Remote Locations of Alaska.”
+- Dana Lema authored a column (SJSU Access) published in Medical Reference Services Quarterly titled “Meeting Nontraditional Medical Information Needs for the Unique Populations and Geographically Remote Locations of Alaska.”

 - Heather Kiger was featured on the iSchool’s ‘Community Profile’ page talking about her internship at Yosemite National Park.

 - Dr. Dee, Basia Delawska-Elliott, and Brian Elliott were among those who attended the 2016 Medical Libraries Association Conference in Toronto.
 Basia presented a poster entitled, “Building a Shared Modern Hospital Web Portal” and Brian presented a posted entitled, “Marketing Hospital Libraries: The Ideal and the Real”.

 - Basia Delawska-Elliott was awarded the Medical Libraries Association Hospital Libraries Section Scroll of Exemplary Service Award.